 The School also offers several different Masters programs.
-The M.A.S. in Criminology, Law and Society and the Masters of Urban and Regional Planning are terminal master's degrees.
-The Social Ecology M.A. with a concentration in Demographic and Social Analysis currently is administered through the School of Social Sciences.
+The M.A.S. in Criminology, Law and Society and the Masters of Urban and Regional Planning (MURP) are terminal master's degrees.
+The Social Ecology M.A. with a concentration in Demographic and Social Analysis (DASA) currently is administered through the School of Social Sciences.
+The Masters in Public Policy (MPP) is administered by both the School of Social Ecology and Social Sciences.
 The MURP/M.S. in Civil and Environmental Engineering is a Master's program administered jointly by the School of Social Ecology and the Henry Samueli School of Engineering.
-The fifth degree is a Master's in Social Ecology and designed for currently enrolled Ph.D. students.
-For information regarding degree requirements for the M.A.S. in Criminology, Law and Society, please go to http://clsmas.soceco.uci.edu
+The sixth degree is a Master's in Social Ecology and designed for currently enrolled Ph.D. students.
+For information regarding degree requirements for the M.A.S. in Criminology, Law and Society, please go to http://clsmas.soceco.uci.edu.